-These consolidated financial statements include the financial statements of the Company and its 100% controlled Mexican subsidiary, Minera Rio Dorado S.A. de C.V and Australian subsidiary, Canada Metals Ltd. The Company's subsidiary has been consolidated from the date of acquisition or incorporation.
+These consolidated financial statements include the financial statements of the Company and its 100% controlled Mexican subsidiary, Minera Rio Dorado S.A. de C.V.
+A subsidiary is an entity in which the Company has control, directly or indirectly.
+The Company controls an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 All intercompany transactions and balances have been eliminated.